LeoRamill/VesselVerse-QualityControl/README.md

 - `--input_folder`: Folder containing the `.nii.gz` files to test.

+- `--mask_folder`: Folder containing the `.nii.gz` segmentation files to test.

 - `--output_folder`: Folder where output images and the result Excel will be saved.

+- `--segmentation_model`: Name of Segmentation to Analyze.

 - `--checkpoint_path`: Path to the model `.pth` file.